 The diploma is awarded upon successful completion of all five certificates.
 You do not need to enroll in the diploma program to take an individual certificate course.

-The four additional certificate courses will roll out over the subsequent 18 months.
-We anticipate each certificate course to be offered annually.
+The four additional certificate courses will roll out over the subsequent 24 months.
 There is no time period within which the five certificate courses must be completed to be awarded a diploma.

 We will award three $900 scholarships to exceptional applicants who can attest to need (see application details below).

 $500 refundable deposit is required with your application.
 The final